caweltjr/tokenization/README.md

 # tokenization

-A Solidity/Truffle project that creates a simple web site in React and allows for the sale and transfer of ECR20 tokens created in the project.
+A Solidity/Truffle project that with a React front that allows for the sale and transfer of the ECR20 tokens created in the project.
 Also demonstrates the Know Your Customer concept.